Qodea/multipass_installer/README.md

 # Multipass installer

-This script will install Multipass from scratch on MacOS.
+This script will install Docker via Multipass from scratch on MacOS.

 Visual Studio Code is not needed for the install, but needed to make use of it.